Curt-Park/ivanti-secure-access-autorun/README.md

 ivanti-secure-access-autorun
 ```

+## How it runs
+1. activates "Ivanti Secure Access" window.
+2. clicks the connection button of the second item.
+3. gets the vpn password, and enter it.
+4. waits and fetches the OTP from SMS.
-It copies the OTP to the clipboard.
-Paste it!
+5. copies the OTP to the clipboard.

+Paste it and enter!

+## Limitations
+- It clicks the connection button of the second item in the list.
+- It parse the OTP from texts with a specific format: [OTP: NUMBER] ...